Table of Contents

 - Completed 30 hours of continuing education in informatics nursing in the past three years

-As with many new technologies, nursing informatics can best be explained by describing what nurse informatics specialists do.
-Much of the work that nursing informatics specialists do involves translating analysis of healthcare data into insight and intelligence that guide the treatment and patient care decisions.
+As with many new technologies, nursing informatics can best be explained by describing the role of a nursing informatics specialist, one of the leading career paths for nurses who are interested in informatics.
+Much of the work that nursing informatics specialists do involves translating analysis of healthcare data into insight and intelligence that guide treatment and patient care decisions.

-- Enhance nurse services by analyzing and interpreting the needs of patients, nurses, and health information processes.
+- Enhance nurse services by analyzing and interpreting the needs of patients, nurses, and health information processes

-- Create and deploy policies and practices that keep patient records and other healthcare information secure and confidential.
+- Create and deploy policies and practices that keep patient records and other healthcare information secure and confidential

-- Communicate nursing practice information to systems engineers, designers, and analysts.
+- Communicate nursing practice information to systems engineers, designers, and analysts

-- Assist in implementing healthcare information systems that support nurse administration, practice, education, and research.
+- Assist in implementing healthcare information systems that support nurse administration, practice, education, and research

-- Train nurses in the use of computer systems and consult with them on an ongoing basis.
+- Train nurses in the use of computer systems and consult with them on an ongoing basis

-- Develop and maintain healthcare applications and systems used in clinical and administrative settings.
+- Develop and maintain healthcare applications and systems used in clinical and administrative settings

 As medical technology advances, the amount of biomedical and genomic data increases at a tremendous rate.
 Translational bioinformatics develops systems to store, analyze, and interpret this data to improve the prediction, treatment, and prevention of diseases.
 The goal is to integrate biological and clinical data to disseminate useful information to clinicians, researchers, and patients.